portellam/deploy-VFIO/README.md

 **Disclaimer:** See [below](#latest-graphics-hardware-for-various-guest-operating-systems) for supported [VGA](#VGA) devices.

 ### 2.2.
 Greater reasoning
-The VFIO community (and greater Linux community) should break down barriers to entry into PCI passthrough on Linux.
+The VFIO community (and greater Linux community) should break down barriers to entry, into PCI passthrough on Linux.
 In similar attitude of my other projects, I believe high-quality scripts and tutorials should target the greatest demographic: Beginners.

 When I first tried VFIO in 2019, I struggled with having a stable, performant setup.
 I could tell right away there were things I was missing, be it a question already answered, or a solution which doesn't exist.
 Over the years, I learned to how program in Bash, research the many optimizations, and ask questions.
-Here in this project, I pieced everything together I feel is more than adequate for a Beginner user.
+Here in this project, I pieced as much as possible together.

 Please, give this a try.
 Thanks!